Libensemble/libensemble/docs/data_structures/libE_specs.rst

             this option is ignored.
         'scheduler_opts' [dict]:
             A dictionary of options for the resource scheduler.
-            See 'Scheduler Options' for more.
+            See 'Scheduler Options' for more options.

-The following describe the dictionary options within ``libE_specs``.

 Scheduler Options
 -----------------